webinstall/webi-installers/README.md

 # @webinstall/packages

-> WebInstall is how developers install their tools
+> `webi` is how developers install their tools

+- no `sudo`
+- no package manager
+- no messing with system permissions
+- in short: no nonsense

 ```bash
 curl https://webinstall.dev/webi | bash